mbellezi/computer-pointer-control/README.md

 The `--notmove` can be used to disable the mouse movement to get a better benchmark.

 The `--model` controls the precision of the models used.
 One of FP32, FP16 or FP16-INT8

+The `--device` controls the Intel hardware used for loading the models.
+Could be CPU, GPU or VPU if they are available.

 ## Benchmarks